ashlynaiu/salesforce-react-template/README.md

 ## Salesforce React Template
 This is a lightweight template to build Salesforce demo orgs with React.
-⋅⋅*Uses the [react-create-app](https://github.com/facebook/create-react-app) as the boilerplater template.
+  * Uses the [react-create-app](https://github.com/facebook/create-react-app) as the boilerplater template.
-⋅⋅*Includes the npm package that extends the [SLDS Design System](https://www.lightningdesignsystem.com/)
+  * Includes the npm package that extends the [SLDS Design System](https://www.lightningdesignsystem.com/)

 ## Run Locally
 ```